 Professor Munzer studied philosophy at Oxford University as a Rhodes Scholar.
 He graduated from Yale Law School and was an associate at Covington & Burling in Washington, D.C.
 Thereafter, he taught in the philosophy department of Rutgers University before entering law teaching.
 His interests include Christian theology and sports.

 Professor Munzer's current research interests include intellectual property, indigenous peoples, and moral and political philosophy.
-He is the author of the magisterial A Theory of Property (1990), and editor of New Essays in the Legal and Political Theory of Property (2001).
+He is the author of A Theory of Property (1990), and editor of New Essays in the Legal and Political Theory of Property (2001).
 In 2009 the American Philosophical Association published a tribute to his work on legal philosophy and biotechnology.